Shopify/Klint/lib/README.md

 ## Development and tests

-> **Important:** The Klint library isn't public yet, so you'll need to link it manually.
-We're working to resolve this soon but for now, you will need to add it to your npm package using npm link.
+> **Important:** The Klint library isn't public yet, so you'll need to link it manually if you want to edit it.

 1. Clone the repository
    ```bash